jorge-gonzalez-lexia/walk-the-dog/src/game/dog/README.md

 - Dog worriedly runs away from boy

 - On `Dog Event::Update` and dog has gone too far => Transition to `DogState(ReturningWorried)`

+## Platform Navigation

+A segment with a platform onto which a Dog must jump has a mark set on either side of the platform.
+The mark may be on the Platform object itself (or, if a Barrier immediately precedes a Platform, on a Barrier).
+The mark (left or right) is an indicator that the Dog should Jump.
+Hence, both a Barrier and Platform Obstacle has logic that fires the Dog Event::Jump when the Dog hits a mark.

+The Platform Obstacle also checks if the Dog hits the platform itself, which we assume must mean the Dog was on the descending cycle of a jump and has landed on the platform (since a Dog should never otherwise hit the platform).
+The Platform then:

+- sets its `has_dog` flag
+- notifies the Dog via `dog.on_platform`
+- which in turn fires `Dog Event::Land`
+- which calls `state.land_on`
+  - which calls `context.set_floor`
+    - which stores the floor value
+      At this point, every context update will check to ensure the Dog does not drop below the Platform floor.
+  - and returns `DogState(Running)` (or similar)